 There are no Tribal lands occupied by the Projects or which would likely be affected by the relicensing.
-Nevertheless, the Power Authority has included certain Indian Tribes and Nations in the distribution of this draft license application.
+Nevertheless, the Power Authority has included certain Indian Tribes and Nations in the distribution of this Final License Application.
+The names and mailing addresses are provided below.